jcsteh/osara/readme.md

 - OSARA: Report length of last touched item
 - OSARA: Report regions, last project marker and items on selected tracks at current position: Control+Shift+R
  - Pressing this twice will display the information in a dialog with a text box for easy review.
-- OSARA: Report project length
+- OSARA: Report project length: Control+Win+J
 - OSARA: About: Control+F1 (use this dialog when you need to check the date of the snapshot you're running)

 #### Midi Editor section of actions list